IndexedDB Architecture & Advanced Patterns

 Engineering Anti-Patterns & Debugging Checklist

-Debugging Workflow: Use Chrome DevTools > Application > IndexedDB to inspect object stores, manually trigger onversionchange events, and simulate quota exhaustion.
-In Safari, leverage Web Inspector > Storage > IndexedDB and verify private mode behavior via webkitRequestFileSystem fallbacks.
-Always validate concurrent tab writes using headless automation (Playwright/Puppeteer) to surface race conditions before production deployment.
+Debugging Workflow: Use your browser’s Application or Storage developer panel to inspect object stores, manually trigger onversionchange events, and simulate quota exhaustion.
+In Safari, verify private-mode behavior and the ITP eviction window.
+Always validate concurrent tab writes using headless automation to surface race conditions before production deployment.